 Like most of you, I have a wishlist the length of the Nile or, at the very least, the River Severn.
 It's long.
 Most of them will never see the light of day as they were added on a whim or a reading phase I've gotten bored of, or have been so trampled on by the newer additions that they languish on page eight, completely forgotten about.

 However, Carolyn from Book Chick City has a solution to make all those neglected wishlistees feel loved again.
-Each week, she posts a few of those books that one day (one day, God damn it!) she wi
+Each week, she posts a few of those books that one day (one day, God damn it!) she will eventually buy.

 I have as much guilt over not yet introducing those unloved tomes to my shelves as anyone, so here's part #4 of my now-weekly Wishlist.
 These are three books that I might have eventually got round to owning by 2019.
 Maybe.